Dre Campbell Farm

 Plants for Praying Mantis

-Praying mantises are also useful insects to have in your garden since they prey on grasshoppers, moths, and other insect pests.
+Praying mantises are useful insects you may see in your garden.
+They prey on grasshoppers, moths, and other insect pests.

-Some of the best plants for attracting praying mantises include dill, rose bushes, fennel, angelica, and alfalfa plants.
+The best plants for attracting praying mantises include dill, rose bushes, fennel, angelica, and alfalfa.

 Plants for Soldier Beetles